anthonyzhang1/CSC-680-Final-Project/README.md

 | Anthony Zhang | azhang12@mail.sfsu.edu | anthonyzhang1   |

 ## Proposal
-The application I am making is a flashcard app that uses spaced repetition.\
+The application I am making, Benkyou Nakama, is a flashcard app that uses spaced repetition.
+It is inspired by the already existing Anki flashcard app which costs $25 on the App Store.\
-Spaced repetition is a technique where incorrectly answered flashcards are shown more frequently, while correctly answered flashcards are shown less frequently.
+Spaced repetition is a technique where incorrectly answered flashcards are shown more frequently, whereas correctly answered flashcards are shown less frequently.

 ### Must Have Features
 1.1.
 The user shall be able to create a flashcard deck.\